Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_comments.md

-- Comments can be used to explain Jac code.
+- to explain Jac code.
-- Comments can be used to make the code more readable.
+- to make the code more readable.
-- Comments can be used to prevent execution when testing code.
+- to prevent execution when testing code.

 ## Creating a Comment
-Comments starts with a **#**, and Jac will ignore them:
+Comments starts with a `#`, and Jac will ignore them:

 **Code Example**
 === "Jac"